rust-lang/rfcs/text/0000-typed-context-injection.md

 fn caller_2() {
     ...

-    // We can give the context in the order it shows up in the target type. consumer(Cx::new((&mut system_1, &system_2)));
+    // We can give the context in the order it shows up in the target type... consumer(Cx::new((&mut system_1, &system_2)));

-    // But we could also provide the context in any other order and let coercion
+    // ...but we could also provide the context in any other order and let coercion
     // turn e.g. a `Cx<&mut System2, &mut System1>` into a `Cx<&mut System1, &System2>`.
     consumer(Cx::new((&mut system_2, &mut system_1)));